|

 that we are constantly seeking something out, and constantly being forced to

-be aware that it is almost 30 years since the beginnings of the solution to
+that it is almost 30 years since the beginnings of the solution to the problem

-the problem that has given rise to the concept of Theory of Constraints, and
+that has given rise to the concept of Theory of Constraints, and yet it is

 it is still with us (2).
 What then of